anantoj/csgo-round-winner-classification/README.md

 ## Code
 ### Data Exploration
+Let us take a look if out target variable `round_winner` has a balanced set of labels
 ```python
 plt.figure(figsize=(10,8))
 sns.countplot(x="map", hue="round_winner", data=df)
 plt.show()
 ```
 ![png](images/round_win.png)
+Fortunately, the labels in our data are balanced.

+As mentioned perviously, some balance of certain maps in CS:GO are skewed towards a particular side.
+Let's see if bias is present in our data.
 ```python
 plt.figure(figsize=(10,8))
 ax = sns.barplot(x=df['round_winner'].unique(), y=df['round_winner'].value_counts())
 plt.show()
 ```
 ![png](images/round_win_map.png)

+It does seem like most of the maps are slightly unbalanced.
+De_dust2 and de_inferno, in particular, are incredibly T-sided according to our data.
+This fact, however, is not very surprising to players who are experienced in the game.
+Bombsites in de_dust2 are very easy to attack, while bombsites in de_inferno are often impossible to retake.
+On the other hand, de_overpass and de_mirage seems to be the only maps that are balanced.

 ### Data Preprocessing
 Let's **drop single-valued columns** (filled with only zeroes) from the dataset, which are mostly present in the one-hot encoded columns of the weapons.
 Since these guns are never used by each of the corresponding sides, removing them from these columns is reasonable for the occasion of this dataset.